akeneo/pim-helpcenter/content/md/first-steps/discover-the-dashboard.md

 If you want to dig deeper into this widget, there is an [article](project-widget-dashboard.html) for you. ;)

 ::: ee
-This widget is only available for Enterprise Edition clients.
+This widget is only available for Enterprise Edition users.
 :::

 ## Completeness over channels and locales